The following terms and conditions apply to all Tomorrow’s Stars Basketball programs.

 (b) adverse weather conditions, acts of God and destruction by natural disasters including landslides, earthquakes, tsunamis, fires, storms, cyclones and floods;

-(c) epidemics, pandemic, quarantines, radiation and radioactive contamination; or
+(c) epidemics (including COVID-19), pandemics (including COVID-19), quarantines, radiation and radioactive contamination; or

 (d) boycotts, strikes and other labour difficulties, involving employees, contractors or agents of third parties.